rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 The list renders properly, but you can’t tap an individual landmark to see that landmark’s detail page yet.

 You add navigation capabilities to a list by embedding it in a NavigationView, and then nesting each row in a NavigationLink to set up a transtition to a destination view.

+#### Section 7 : Pass Data into Child Views

+The LandmarkDetail view still uses hard-coded details to show its landmark.
+Just like LandmarkRow, the LandmarkDetail type and the views it comprises need to use a landmark property as the source for their data.

+Starting with the child views, you’ll convert CircleImage, MapView, and then LandmarkDetail to display data that’s passed in, rather than hard-coding each row.